microsoft/microsoft-ui-xaml-specs/active/Resources/StyleVersion2.md

 # API Pages

-## XamlControlsResources.ThemeVersion
+## XamlControlsResources.ControlsResourcesVersion

-Set this property to specify which version of resources to use for the look and styling of XAML controls.
-Default value is Version2.
+This value defaults to the Framework's preferred version, which at this time is Version2.
+Setting this property overrides the framework's preference, allowing your app to specify which theme version should be applied.

 Version 1 aligns to WinUI 2.5, Version 2 aligns with WinUI 2.6.